mpuromaki/today-i-learned/Automation/connecting-to-remote-opcda-server.md

 OPC-server acting as MMS gateway (as far as I know).

 The problem with multiple gateways is that each of them generate load on the PLC.
-Also on the gateway usually has a list of available variables which are shown on the OPC-DA server.
-If you change the PLC software you need to update these lists, usually called OPC- files.
+Also the gateway usually has a list of available variables which are shown on the OPC-DA server.
+If you change the PLC software you need to update these lists.
 This easily causes communication issues between different systems when changes are made and not all systems that require OPC-files are updated.

 ## The not so good solution

 Sometimes this has been fixed by using DCOM for OPC-DA communication.
-While this _should_ work, here be dragons.
+While this _should_ work, **here be dragons**.

 DCOM is really hard to configure to work correctly.
 Also some changes on the latest Microsoft Windows'